actinia-org/actinia-introduction/docs/index.md

 Note: We will use the demo actinia server at [https://actinia.mundialis.de/](https://actinia.mundialis.de/) - hence Internet connection is required.

-# OpenGeoHub Summer School 2019 tutorial
+# actinia tutorial overview

 **Content**

 * Warming up
 * Introduction
-    * Why cloud computing ?
+    * Why cloud computing?
     * Overview actinia
 * REST API and geoprocessing basics
     * What is REST: intro